-1. ASUS websites
+1. ASUS Websites

-The ASUS website provides updated information on ASUS hardware and software products.
+The ASUS websites worldwide provide updated information on ASUS hardware and software products.
 Refer to the ASUS contact information.

-2. Optional documentation
+2. Optional Documentation

 Your product package may include optional documentation, such as warranty flyers, that may have been added by your dealer.
 These documents are not part of the standard package.